-If you can choose between dental implants vs bridges, some of the benefits of dental implants include:
+If you can choose between implants vs bridges, some of the benefits of dental implants include:

 - A dental implant is the most realistic replacement tooth option.
 It feels almost exactly like a natural tooth and looks like one too.

-- Dental implants last a long time, on average more than 10-15 years *
+- They can last a long time, on average more than 10-15 years *

-- Dental implants don’t damage or impact the teeth around them.
+- The implants don’t damage or impact the teeth around them.

 Dental bridges are great for: